Mr Ogle was 45 when he was beaten and stabbed 11 times just yards from his home in Belfast

 Addressing the defendants, he said: “The only sentence I can pass is life imprisonment and I now pass that sentence.”

-The judge said a tariff hearing to determine the minimum amount of time each would spent in prison would he held in July.
+The judge said a tariff hearing to determine the minimum amount of time each would spend in prison would he held in July.

 Before the three were led from the dock, Spiers blew a kiss to someone in the public gallery.